NinjasCL-archive/stardewvalley-ccmod/README.md

 * Change Prizes and Quantities
 * Change Required Items, Quantity and Quality
 * Change Bundle Names

+## How to Install

+1. Run `composer install`
+2. Start Webserver
+3. Open Browser

 ## How to Use